What was the most talked-about moment on Twitter during the 2012 Summer Olympics?

 3. Make content now based on the list of prioritized moments.

 You should be creating content both for pre/during/post event moments and for moments you know and think might happen.
 You can get your content preapproved and be ready to publish and hit the ground running as soon as the conversation shifts to the moment for which you prepared.
 This way, content produced in real time should represent a very small minority of your activity.

 4. Set creative templates.

 For both preproduced and real-time content, create templates to ensure consistent execution and to tie any unexpected content (such as fan reactions) back to your brand, key messages, or your value propositions.
 Consider recurring hashtags, visual treatments, and consistent overall aesthetic to bring content together.

 5. Pick targeting parameters.

 Based on the moments previously identified, create targeting parameters to ensure that your great content is relevant — it should be seen by the right people, at the right moment, and at scale.
 See our blog post on event targeting for more information.

 These planning principles go hand in hand with superior creative executions.
 Adapt these planning principles in a way that is right for your brand and your marketing goals.

-But it’s not all about creating unique content — you need to make the most of what you already have to capitalise on the huge video opportunity.
+But it’s not all about creating unique content — you need to sweat the assets you already have to capitalize on the huge video opportunity.
 To do this:

-In this way, you can turn a hero video into several individual assets which you can then publish strategically over the course of time, which amortises costs and ensures your brand is part of the conversation for longer.
+In this way, you can turn a hero video into several individual assets which you can then publish strategically over the course of time, which amortizes costs and ensures your brand is part of the conversation longer.